michallula/marathon-proxy-manager/README.md

 # marathon-proxy-manager

-proxy and load-balancing settings creation authomatisation for marathon mesos enviroment
+proxy and load-balancing settings creation and updating automation for marathon mesos environment